 One of these modernization tools that will support the Army’s transformation to a multi-domain operation force, is Future Vertical Lift (FVL) which includes the Future Attack Reconnaissance Aircraft (FARA) and Future Long-Range Assault Aircraft (FLRAA) programs.
 Through Sikorsky, Lockheed Martin is out front with RAIDER X® its FARA offering, and DEFIANT X™ developed with partner Boeing to support FLRAA.

 RAIDER X and DEFIANT X – specifically designed to support JADO in the Indo-Pacific theatre – provide speed and range, delivering combat power at the objective, also known as the ‘X.’ These agile, highly maneuverable aircraft offer high speed, low-level flight capabilities and bring the transformational strategic and operational reach the warfighter requires in 2030 and beyond.

-No one better understands the significance of these capabilities than Kevin Mangum, retired Lieutenant General who previously commanded the Army Aviation Center of Excellence and current vice president of Army Aviation Programs at Lockheed Martin.
+No one better understands the significance of these capabilities than Kevin Mangum, retired Lieutenant General who previously commanded the Army Aviation Center of Excellence and former vice president of Army Aviation Programs at Lockheed Martin.
 “FARA is the conductor, orchestrating the JADO fight.
 Through RAIDER X, we’ll be able to process data from other systems and provide warfighters with real combat information, closing the sensor-to-shooter loop.”

 Mangum cited the company’s experience with the F-35 and other systems like submarines and missiles as central to the FVL effort.
 “Integrating capability into a fifth-generation system and providing for tactical effect is what we do,” he said.
 “We want our customer to be able to catch up with the bad guys and pass them for decades to come.”